Wes Anderson's latest film isn't perfect, but worth taking a swim in

 Sure, it's not the most emotionally profound work of Anderson's.
 But don't fret, "Aquatic" is anything but a disappointment.
 It's a comedic riot.

+Bill Murray stars as Steve Zissou, an oceanographer who is setting out with his crew, Team Zissou, on their ship, the Belafonte, to seek vengeance on the "jaguar shark" that slaughtered his closest friend Esteban (Seymour Cassel).
 Steve's mission for revenge is set back by a handful of significant nuisances.
 As he leaves for his trip at sea, Steve finds his marriage with his wife Eleanor (Anjelica Huston) in the pits, he meets his son Ned (Owen Wilson, a regular actor and writer collaborator of Anderson films) for the first time in his life and he has to put up with Jane (Cate Blanchett), a journalist who is constantly prying into his personal life to complete her profile on Team Zissou.

 Though life at sea may be a pain for Steve, it's hilarious for us, particularly thanks to phenomenal acting.
 Murray's delivery and presence is especially vivid and comedic, whether he's fighting pirates, disastrously flirting with random girls or breathing air into the film's uproarious spur-of-the-moment dialogue.